-The Authority adopts a legal annual operating budget for its General Fund and Measure C Special Revenue Fund.
+The Authority adopts a legal annual operating budget for its General Fund, Measure C Special Revenue Fund, and RTMF Special Revenue Fund.
 All budget transfers and expenditures are approved by the Board or by the Authority Administrator prior to disbursement.
 The legal level of budgetary control is at the object level.
-The final budget revenue and expenditure amounts represent the original budget modified by any amendments and adjustments that have occurred during the year.
+The final budget revenue and expenditure amounts represent the original budget modified by any amendments and adjustments that have occurred during the fiscal year.
 Unencumbered appropriations lapse at the fiscal year-end.

-A budgetary comparison schedule for the General Fund, Measure C Special Revenue Fund, and the RTMF Special Revenue Fund is presented on pages 31, 32 and 33 respectively, in Required Supplementary Information.
-Its purpose is to demonstrate compliance with the approved budget for fiscal year 2017-2018.
-Actual expenditures appearing on the schedule are presented using the accrual basis of accounting.
+Budgetary comparison schedules for the General Fund, Measure C Special Revenue Fund, and the RTMF Special Revenue Fund are presented on pages 33, 34, and 35, respectively, in Required Supplementary Information.
+Their purpose is to demonstrate compliance with the approved budget for fiscal year 2019-2020.
+Actual expenditures appearing on the schedules are presented using the accrual basis of accounting.